philsinatra/IDM221/instructor_materials/IDM221-06-box_model.md

 }
 ```

 ^ For the `body`, the margin on all four sides is set to 10 pixels, and we add a 3px border around all four sides.
-Let's try it in the browser so we can see the styles as they are applied.

 ---